Man re-arrested for fatal stabbing of Houston boy, 11

 "I am not Josue's killer.
 I am not a killer," he said.

-Jackson, a Marine Corps veteran, had been living at a Salvation Army shelter when he was first arrested in 2016.
-Finner said officers on Tuesday took him into custody during a traffic stop in Baytown, a Houston suburb where he now resides.

-Houston Mayor Sylvester Turner said he and Houston Police Chief Art Acevedo visited with Josue's family last week to let them know about the new developments in the case.
+Houston Mayor Sylvester Turner said he and Acevedo visited with Josue’s family last week to let them know about the new developments in the case.

 “We cannot bring back Josue, but we can bring justice in his memory and protect other children in our community,” Turner said.